 Layering Versus Trimming in Polymer Clay Sculpture

 Layering and trimming are two different techniques in polymer clay sculpture.
-Layering is adding clay to the sculpture while the technique of trimming removes clay from a sculpture.
+Layering is adding clay to the sculpture while the technique of trimming removes clay from it.
 I use a combination of the two although I lean heavier towards the layering technique.
 I’ll discuss both techniques.

 Layering in polymer clay sculpture

-Layering is done by starting out with a gob of clay and adding more clay layers adding necessary details.
-Essentially in layering, one builds up and not cutting (trimming) back.
+Layering is done by starting out with a gob of clay and adding more clay layers which add the necessary details.
+Essentially in layering, one builds-up and doesn’t cut (trimming) back.

 An example in layering polymer clay